jbee/jbee.github.io/lex/index.md

 `)` and `]` are identical and close the currently open group.

+To embed an expression in another byte encoded instruction language the pattern can be enclosed in `` `...` `` in backticks.
+The `` ` `` instruction exits the current block unless it is the first byte in that block.

 **Scanning**

 * `~`      skip until following set, group or literal matches